Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 Foreign Company with Management and Control in Malta

 A foreign company can move its management and control to Malta and declare this to the local tax authorities.
+If the direct shareholders of the company are not residing in Malta, the entity is considered to be „resident without domicile“.
+In this case passive income arising outside Malta that is not remitted to Malta is not taxable in Malta.
 This allows using entities that were former offshore and to still benefit from tax advantages.

 Branch of a Foreign Company in Malta